 Explore it on Goodreads or Amazon.

-Other books by this author include Tempest Rising, Tracking the Tempest, Tempest's Legacy, Tempest's Fury, Tempest Reborn, Jinn and Juice
+Other books by this author which I have reviewed include Tempest Rising, Tracking the Tempest, Tempest's Legacy, Tempest's Fury, Tempest Reborn, Jinn and Juice

 Fourth in the Jane True urban fantasy series about Jane, her friends, and their stumbling adventures in fighting the bad guys in Rockabill, Maine.